Committees

 Programs

-Arranges and schedules both the main program as well as the shorter segments for each Wednesday luncheon.
-Strives to have high-quality, interesting, and provocative programs that maintain the club's position as the most influential platform in the Pacific Northwest.
+Arranges and schedules both the main program for each Wednesday luncheon.
+Strives to have high-quality, interesting, and provocative programs that maintain the club's position as an influential platform in the Pacific Northwest.

 Music